Russia says it will take nothing less but NATO expansion ban

 Washington and its allies firmly rejected Moscow’s demands but kept the door open to possible further talks on arms control and confidence-building measures intended to reduce the potential for hostilities.

-Ryabkov insisted, however, that there can’t be any meaningful talks on those issues if the West doesn’t heed the main Russian demands for the non-expansion of NATO.
+Ryabkov insisted, however, that there can’t be any meaningful talks on those issues if the West doesn’t heed the main Russian requests for the non-expansion of NATO.

 He warned that the Russian demands contained in draft agreements with the U.S. and NATO “constitute a package, and we’re not prepared to divide it into different parts, to start processing some of those at expense of standing idle on others.”